nice-digital/NICE-model-repo/README.md

 ## 📊 About the model

-The **Exeter Oncology Model: Renal Cell Carcinoma edition (EOM:RCC)** is a platform cost-effectiveness model encompassing each decision node in the disease area for advanced renal cell carcinoma.
+The **Exeter Oncology Model: Renal Cell Carcinoma edition (EOM-RCC)** is a platform cost-effectiveness model encompassing each decision node in the disease area for advanced renal cell carcinoma.
 It has been constructed as part of:

 > National Institute for Health and Care Excellence (NICE). **Renal cell carcinoma Pathways Pilot [ID6186]**.
 In development [GID-TA11186]. <https://www.nice.org.uk/guidance/indevelopment/gid-ta11186>.
 >